Mechanical Engineering Graduate Programs

-All forms may be found on the Graduate Studies and Research Office web site.
+All forms may be found on the Graduate Education website.

 If you do a thesis, you must defend it.
 It is required that you create a flyer, including the title, date, and place, indicating that it is a thesis defense in mechanical engineering.
 Copies of the flyer must be posted around the engineering buildings at least two weeks before the actual date.
 An electronic copy must be sent to the graduate coordinator for approval and distribution at least two weeks before the defense.

 Starting November 1, 2008, the University will require that graduate theses be submitted electronically.
 For information about the requirements and the process, please see the graduate studies web site at grad.calpoly.edu.
 You will also find a document on thesis requirements such as margins, headings, etc.